 According to SEC regulations, filing deadlines depend on the company's size:

-- Large accelerated filers (public float ≥ $700 million): 60 days after fiscal year-end
+- - Large accelerated filers: 60 days after fiscal year-end

-- Accelerated filers (public float between $75 million and $700 million): 75 days after fiscal year-end
+- - Accelerated filers: 75 days after fiscal year-end

 Companies file 10-Ks electronically through the SEC's EDGAR system, making them freely accessible to anyone.